Nonlinear Assimilation via Score-based Sequential Langevin Sampling: Introduction

 In this work, we introduce a provable method for nonlinear and high-dimensional data assimilation that is both empirically validated and theoretically rigorous.
 Our main contributions are summarized as follows: \begin{enumerate}[(i)] \item We present a novel method for nonlinear assimilation, named \underline{\textbf{s}}core-based \underline{\textbf{s}}equential \underline{\textbf{L}}angevin \underline{\textbf{s}}ampling (SSLS), within a recursive Bayesian filtering framework.
 SSLS decomposes the assimilation process into a sequence of iterations invoking prediction and update steps.
 During the prediction step, we utilize the dynamics model to predict states, from which the score of the prior distribution can be learned.
 Subsequently, in the update step, we incorporate the observation data as the likelihood and sample from the posterior distribution using the score-based Langevin Monte Carlo.
-To improve convergence and facilitate multi-modal sampling, an annealing strategy is integrated into the Langevin algorithm. \item We analyze the convergence of SSLS in TV-distance under certain mild conditions.
-Our theoretical findings characterize precisely how the assimilation error is affected by the various hyper-parameters including the step size, the number of iterations, the score matching error, and the initial distribution shift (Theorem~\ref{theorem:section:convergence:assimilation}).
-In addition, our theoretical results provide valuable insights into the convergence of score-based Langevin-type algorithms for posterior sampling (Theorem~\ref{theorem:section:convergence}), which is of independent interest. \item We utilize SSLS in various numerical examples to assess its performance and compare it with baseline approaches from multiple perspectives.
+To improve convergence and facilitate multi-modal sampling, an annealing strategy is integrated into the Langevin algorithm. \item We analyze the convergence of SSLS in total variation distance under mild conditions.
+Our theoretical results precisely characterize how the assimilation error depends on key hyperparameters, including the step size, the number of Langevin iterations, and the score matching tolerance, and provide explicit guidance for their selection (Theorem~\ref{theorem:section:convergence:assimilation}).
+A notable consequence is the long-horizon stability of SSLS: although the sequential assimilation error may grow over time, it remains uniformly bounded over all assimilation steps.
+We also establish a convergence guarantee for score-based Langevin sampling applied to posterior estimation (Theorem~\ref{theorem:section:convergence}), a result that is of independent interest beyond the data assimilation setting. \item We utilize SSLS in various numerical examples to assess its performance and compare it with baseline approaches from multiple perspectives.
 According to our experimental results, SSLS yields significant advantages in high-dimensional and nonlinear data assimilation, even with only sparse observations.
 Furthermore, the standard deviation of SSLS accurately indicates estimation errors, highlighting the proficiency of our method in quantifying uncertainty. \end{enumerate}